 - DBA or doing business as; only protects you from individuals using your business name/symbol in your state.
 It does not protect you nationally or internationally.

 - A copyright will protect original artistic and literary works.
 Copyrights apply to logos but usually do not apply to names.

-Remember, filling out the application is the first step.
-If you do not have the necessary information and documents for your application process, an attorney or lawyer can help you with this step.
-You should figure out what trademark class you want your business’ name or symbol recognized in before submitting your application.
-There are 45 trademark classes, and each trademark class covers a wide range of goods or services.
+First, remember filling out the application is the initial step.
+If you do not have the necessary information for your application, an attorney can help you with this step.
+Next, you should figure out what trademark class you want your business’ name or symbol recognized in before submitting your application.
+(There are 45 trademark classes, and each trademark class covers a wide range of goods or services.)

-If you are a business owner/ entrepreneur wanting to trademark the same name, symbol, or word for multiple classes, it might be a little costly.
-It costs a low as $250 to file a trademark application.
+Additionally, if you want to trademark the same name for multiple classes, it might be a little costly.
+It costs as low as $250 to file a trademark application.
 To file for a trademarked name for multiple classes, that’s $250 for each trademark class.

 Sometimes it is best to talk about things like this with your lawyer or attorney.
-If you are unsure about how to fill out your trademark application or if you should trademark your online business, schedule a time to consult with your attorney or lawyer.
+If you are not sure how to fill out your trademark application, schedule a time to consult with your attorney or lawyer.
 If you do not have an attorney or lawyer, I have an available online resource for you.

 Enjoying these trademark tips?
 Check out these similar posts for online business tips: